kubedb/docs/docs/guides/postgres/migration/databaseMigration.md

   --namespace=demo
 ```

 Now create an `AppBinding` with the necessary information.
-The Migrator operator reads the source PostgreSQL connection information from this AppBinding CR.
+The courier operator reads the source PostgreSQL connection information from this AppBinding CR.
 Use the following YAML to create your AppBinding:

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1